aldumas/kb/categories/programming/java/numeric-coercion.md

 tags: implicit coercion conversion
 ---

 Java will implicitly convert (coerce) numeric values in the following instances.
 Note that these coercions *will only take place if there is no loss of information*.
-In cases where there is a potential loss of information, you will need to perform an explicit [[java-casting|cast]].
+In cases where there is a potential loss of information, you will need to perform an explicit [[casting|cast]].

-1. When values of different types are [[java-numeric-promotion-rules|combined in an expression]] containing a binary operator.
+1. When values of different types are [[numeric-promotion-rules|combined in an expression]] containing a binary operator.
 2. When passed as a parameter to a method call where the parameter is defined as a different type. #todo
 3. When returned from a method defined with a different return type. #todo
 4. #todo